 Lambeth Street served the Whitechapel area of the East End of London.
 The area had been once inhabited by prosperous silk weavers but the trade had suffered from mechanised textile factories in the north of England.
-The area remained a centre of the rag trade, with its markets at Rag Fair and Petticoat Lane attracting thousands particularly on Sundays, but competition from the mechanised textile factories of the north had taken its toll on the local economy.
+The area remained a centre of the rag trade, with its markets at Rag Fair and Petticoat Lane attracting thousands, particularly on Sundays, but competition from this northern powerhouse had taken its toll on the local economy.

 The area had begun to deteriorate into slums, its population swelled by immigrants from European socio-economic problems and those seeking work in the nearby docks to the south.
 Cholera had ravaged the area a decade before, the disease finding an easy home in poor sanitation and overcrowding.

-Mr Moses was from nearby Tower Hill, an area noted for its second-hand clothes trade centred around Rosemary Lane street market.
+Mr. Moses was from nearby Tower Hill, an area noted for its second-hand clothes trade centred around Rosemary Lane street market.
 He was a ‘slopseller’; a merchant dealing in slops or cheap ready-made clothing and rough working dress.
 Typically these slopsellers would contract out their work to a number of individual seamstresses for very low money.
-Mrs Biddell was one of these.
+Mrs. Biddell was one of these.
 Unable to earn enough the clothes had been pawned to raise enough money to survive.
-Unable to pay her employer back, Mr Moses wanted retribution through the Courts and Mrs Biddell was not the first he had sent there.
+When Mrs. Biddell couldn’t pay her employer back, Mr Moses wanted retribution through the Courts and Mrs Biddell was not the first he had sent there.

-If people wanted help they had to go into a workhouse to get it where they were given clothes and food in the workhouse, usually in exchange for several hours of manual labour each day.
-Where once help was given by a local parish was now had larger and harsh state institutions which people feared rather than look to them for support.
+If people wanted help they had to go into a workhouse to get it where they were given clothes and food, usually in exchange for several hours of manual labour each day.
+Where once help was given by a local parish community we now had larger and harsh state institutions which people feared rather than look to them for support.
 Tales of punishments, separation of family members and a harsh work regime were emerging from these institutions.
-At the Court hearing, Judge Henry summarised how Mrs Biddell “in endeavouring to keep out of the poorhouse and in attempting to make a living by the miserable pittance of a slopseller, had got herself into her then condition”.
+At the Court hearing, Judge Henry summarised how Mrs. Biddell “in endeavouring to keep out of the poorhouse and in attempting to make a living by the miserable pittance of a slopseller, had got herself into her then condition”.

 Far from being a solution to the poor the workhouses were becoming part of the problem.
-Indeed it had been emerging almost as soon as the Poor Law came into force, workhouses were being used as cheap labour factories, carrying out ‘slop’ work and undermining established businesses.
-One of the largest shirt making companies, S. W. Silver & Co, which employed up to 3,000 people across England at the time, complained to the Union Board of in 1840 about the practise and the “monstrously low prices” it was paying.
+Indeed it had been emerging almost as soon as the Poor Law came into force that workhouses were being used as cheap labour factories, carrying out ‘slop’ work and undermining established businesses.
+One of the largest shirt-making companies, S. W. Silver & Co., which employed up to 3,000 people across England at the time, complained to the Board of London Guardians in 1840 about the practice and the “monstrously low prices” it was paying.
 The workhouses appeared to have carried on.
 In 1841, one East End slop seller reported that the cost of some goods had halved in ten years, partly as a consequence of workhouses forcing down prices.
-As a result his employment of families making shirts for him had been cut from 150 to 30.
+As a result, his employment of families making shirts for him had been cut from 150 to 30.

 The poet Thomas Hood picked up on The Times articles and penned a poem which he submitted (initially anonymously) to Punch entitled The Song of the Shirt.
 Punch was part of a crop of recent periodicals and books that questioned those left behind in this free-market rush to industrialise.
 The two-nation gap of wealth and poverty was being exposed and condemned by authors such as Thomas Caryle, Charles Dickens, Elizabeth Gaskill amongst others whilst movements such as Chartism lobbied for a fair wage for a fair days pay.

 Punch benefited enormously from the story and was said to have helped triple circulation.
-The editor capitalised on his magazines success with his own play a few months later.
+The editor capitalised on his magazine’s success with his own play a few months later.
 The Song of the Shirt was picked up by foreign newspapers and turned to music.
-The verses inspired the artist Richard Redgrave’s to paint an image of The Sempstress, exhibited at the Royal Academy the following year.
+The verses inspired the artist Richard Redgrave to paint an image of The Sempstress, exhibited at the Royal Academy the following year.
 A number of similar paintings appeared over the course of the next fifty years as its theme remained popular.
-In 1908, pioneering Hollywood film maker D. W. Griffith made tuned the poem to celluloid.
-They say there is currency in controversy and the plight of the lone seamstress seems to have pricked more than a few conciousness.
+In 1908, pioneering Hollywood filmmaker D. W. Griffith turned the poem to celluloid.
+They say there is currency in controversy and the plight of the lone seamstress seems to have pricked more than a few hearts.

-The outrage of Mrs Biddell and other cases helped propel the plight of seamstresses into the public conscience.
-A few months later, some benefactors helped set up The Society for the Protection and Employment of Distressed Needlewomen set up with the aim to “assist shirtmakers, and other women living by plain needlework, to obtain the proper remuneration for their labour, and to find work for them when thrown into distress by temporary want of employment”.
-By the time of its second annual report, it had helped over 1200 woman, with the aim of offering a fair wage.
+The outrage of Mrs. Biddell and other cases helped propel seamstresses’ plight into the public conscience.
+A few months later, some benefactors helped set up The Society for the Protection and Employment of Distressed Needlewomen with the aim to “assist shirtmakers, and other women living by plain needlework, to obtain the proper remuneration for their labour, and to find work for them when thrown into distress by temporary want of employment”.
+By the time of its second annual report, it had helped over 1200 women, with the aim of offering a fair wage.
 It was only a stop-gap.
-Eventually the cottage industry, estimated as employing 15,000 people in the early 1840’s, would be all but wiped out by machines and a race to drive prices down.
+Eventually, the cottage industry, estimated to employ 15,000 people in the early 1840’s, would be all but wiped out by machines and a race to drive prices down.

-Back at Lambeth Street, after sentencing Mrs Biddell the next case before Judge Henry that day would be another case of a seamstress who had pawned goods belonging to a slop seller in order to survive.
-But whereas many have long been forgotten, the reporting of Mrs Biddell’s would be a small victory in court of public opinion.
+Back at Lambeth Street, when it came to sentencing Mrs. Biddell asked the Judge if she could be sent to the workhouse as punishment.
+Judge Henry obliged, remarking that this would be better than the House of Correction.
+There was no duration of sentence in any reports and she was taken from the Court straight to the workhouse, a place she had struggled hard to avoid.
+Ironically, the next case before Henry that day would be another case of a seamstress who had pawned goods belonging to a slop seller in order to survive.
+But whereas many have long been forgotten, the reporting of Mrs. Biddell’s would be a small victory in court of public opinion.
 Her plight helped expose the working conditions of a burgeoning industrial world.
 The moral compass of Victorian society was set for realignment, swinging towards a direction that would ultimately lead to many of the labour reforms that we enjoy today.